-A 501c3, founded and led by women, The Vagrancy hires with special attention to under-represented artists such as women, LGBTQIA identified people, non-able bodied people, people of color, non-binary people, and people of the trans lived experience.
+A 501c3, founded and led by women, The Vagrancy hires with primary attention to women, BIPOC, LGBTQIA+ and artists with disabilities.
 We hope to reach similarly diverse audiences by doing so.

 We commit especially to hiring directors who are women, non-binary or of the trans lived experience.